Nice to meet you.

 Simplified AI tools

 Simplified’s AI image generator performed well on most of my prompts, though it stumbled with text-based images.
 Images downloaded with the free version include the Simplified logo in the corner, which might not work for professional use.
-I also found it a bit difficult to understand how all the tools work together in the beginning.
+Some G2 reviews expressed they found it a bit difficult to understand how all the tools work together in the beginning.

 AI-generated images using SimplifiedAI-generated images using Simplified